NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 context shift = semantic divergence between pre-trigger and post-trigger embeddings

 A clean training dataset does not guarantee a secure model.
 The fine-tuning objective, the template design, the prompt distribution, and the RLHF reward signal can each shift the model's behavior in ways that increase its susceptibility to adversarial prompts, even without a single malicious row in the training data.
-Behavioral security requires probing the model directly after training, not just auditing the data before it.
+Behavioral security requires probing the model directly after training.

 The model inspector's security panel contains two tabs: Red Team and Weight Trojans.
 Red Team runs adversarial probes across six attack vectors and produces a composite robustness score with per-vector breakdown.
 Weight Trojans analyzes the model's weight tensors directly, independent of any prompt-response behavior, for statistical signatures associated with backdoor implants.